We have collated all the latest genomics new and research and put it here for you to easily read!

 - Researchers in Japan have compiled a genetic database for autoimmune and autoinflammatory diseases – mapping the genetic complexities of the immune system.
 (Ota et al, 2021)

 - Join us on Wednesday 5th May at 3pm BST/4pm CEST/10am EDT for the final webinar in our ‘COVID & Genomics ONLINE’ series.
 In this webinar, we will explore how data sharing has facilitated the development of vaccines and the progress in our understanding of the virus.
-Register here to watch the webinar live or on-demand.

 - Make sure you join us for our brand-new webinar series – ‘Genomics in Drug Discovery & Development’.
 In this series, we will explore the role of genomics in modern day drug discovery and development.
 The first webinar is taking place on Thursday 13th May at 3pm BST/4pm CEST/10am EDT.
-Register here to watch the webinar live or on-demand.

 - Catch up on our three-part webinar series ‘Cancer Genomics ONLINE’, which explored the latest work from global researchers who are mapping the cancer genome and leading the fight against this disease.
-Register here.